Bridging in PCB Fabrication

-The causes of bridging are primarily due to excessive solder or severe edge collapse after solder printing.
-Additionally, issues such as the PCB substrate solder area being out of tolerance and SMD placement offset can also contribute to bridging.
-As SOP and QFP circuits continue to miniaturize, bridging can lead to electrical short circuits that impact the product’s functionality.
+Bridging in PCB fabrication can be caused by factors such as excessive solder or severe edge collapse after solder printing.
+Issues like the PCB substrate solder area being out of tolerance and SMD placement offset can also contribute to bridging problems.
+As circuits continue to miniaturize, bridging can result in electrical short circuits that affect the product’s functionality.

-Poor wetting refers to the phenomenon in which the solder and PCB substrate fail to create a metal-to-metal reaction during the soldering process, leading to insufficient or unsuccessful solder joints.
-This issue is often caused by contamination on the surface of the soldering area, solder resist, or the presence of a metal compound layer on the joined object’s surface.
+Poor wetting occurs when the solder and PCB substrate fail to create a metal-to-metal reaction during the soldering process, leading to insufficient or unsuccessful solder joints.
+This issue is often caused by contamination on the soldering area’s surface, solder resist, or the presence of a metal compound layer on the joined object’s surface.

-For instance, poor wetting can occur if there are sulfides on silver surfaces or oxides on tin surfaces.
-Additionally, an excess of residual aluminum, zinc, cadmium, etc. in the solder (exceeding 0.005%) can reduce its activity due to moisture absorption from the flux, resulting in poor wetting.
-Gas on the PCB substrate’s surface can also contribute to this problem, especially in wave soldering processes.
+For example, poor wetting may happen due to sulfides on silver surfaces or oxides on tin surfaces.
+An excess of residual aluminum, zinc, cadmium, etc., in the solder can reduce its activity, leading to poor wetting.
+Gas on the PCB substrate’s surface, especially in wave soldering processes, can also contribute to this problem.

-To prevent poor wetting, it is essential to not only follow proper soldering procedures but also implement anti-fouling measures on the PCB substrate and component surfaces.
-Selecting the appropriate solder and establishing suitable soldering temperatures and times are also crucial steps in addressing this issue.
+To prevent poor wetting, it’s crucial to follow proper soldering procedures and implement anti-fouling measures on the PCB substrate and component surfaces.
+Selecting the right solder and establishing suitable soldering temperatures and times are essential steps in addressing poor wetting issues.

 Contact